Turf management in fire ant biosecurity zones

 Treating with bifenthrin

 Bifenthrin is the preferred method of fire ant treatment for turf.
-Apply 2 consecutive treatments of bifenthrin 7 days apart.
-Do not lift the turf for at least 28 days after the second application.
-This method provides 12 weeks of protection.
+Apply 1 treatment of bifenthrin (check the APVMA permit to ensure you use the correct amount).
+Do not lift the turf for at least 48 hours after treatment.

-If you don't harvest the treated turf, you should treat it again 7 weeks after the second treatment to maintain ongoing protection.
+If you don't harvest the treated turf within 42 days, you should treat it again to maintain ongoing protection.

 Irrigate the treated area immediately after each application.